marczaku/216-hashing/0-introduction/README.md

 Also, a Binary Search might not be so nice
 - The complexity of `O(log n)` might be not good enough (even though it's extremely good)
 - Or the items might not be clearly orderable (e.g. what order do you put Colors in?
-Or Transforms?)
+Or Transforms?
+Or Heroes?)
+- Or the value by which you could order items changes so often that you'd have to reorder your list too often

 # Inspiration: Static Array